Historical Tarot Decks

 The Light of the Goddess Tarot (previously the LuminaDivinae ArTarot) follows the Tarot of Marseilles structure, but with illustrated minor arcana.
 The 78 cards feature selections of art from the great masters, from the Middle Ages to the Renaissance, which are not collaged.
 Now self-published in a deluxe card and book set.

 The Minoan Oracle has 54 black and white images drawn from Minoan sculpture, frescoes, seal stones and archeological sites.
 The cards depict their gods and goddesses, animals, plant, geography, daily life and events (such as the Theran eruption).
-The deck is complete and soon to be published by the artist.

 The Minoan Tarot is inspired by the female-oriented, peaceful civilisation of Ancient Crete, who celebrated the Goddess, the beauty and sacredness of nature, creativity and sexuality.
 The 78 cards are rooted in the art, archeology and artifacts of the culture, with each card based on an original Minoan artwork.
 It's a well-researched and beautiful set.

 The Minoan Tarot is a beautiful and carefully considered tarot inspired by the artistic style, colouration and symbolism of the ancient Minoan culture.
 The deck has 86 cards, and includes two extra court cards to gender-balance each suit.

 The Oswald Wirth Tarot is a deck of 78 cards, based on the 22 majors created in 1889 by Swiss occultist, Oswald Wirth.
 It has a Marseilles foundation, with some changes based on the ideas of Eliphas Levi.
 The card art is illustrated in primary colours on a gold metallic background.